apodkul/PPOL646/README.md

 # PPOL646
-a short repo that includes datasets and other code snippets for the PPOL 646-03 course in Data Visualization (Spring 2021)
+A small repo that includes datasets and other code snippets for the McCourt School of Public Policy course PPOL 646-03: Data Visualization (Spring 2021).
+All additional course material provided on Canvas.

 ## Datasets
+All codebooks are available at original sources.

 ### Jane Austen Word Counts
 [Link](https://github.com/apodkul/PPOL646/blob/main/Datasets/austen.csv)